angular/angular/aio/content/guide/service-worker-communications.md

 </div>

-### Forcing update activation

-If the current tab needs to be updated to the latest application version immediately, it can ask to do so with the `activateUpdate()` method:
+### Updating to the latest version

+You can update an existing tab to the latest version by reloading the page as soon as a new version is ready.
+To avoid disrupting the user's progress, it is generally a good idea to prompt the user and let them confirm that it is OK to reload the page and update to the latest version:

-<code-example header="prompt-update.service.ts" path="service-worker-getting-started/src/app/prompt-update.service.ts" region="sw-activate"></code-example>
+<code-example header="prompt-update.service.ts" path="service-worker-getting-started/src/app/prompt-update.service.ts" region="sw-version-ready"></code-example>

 <div class="alert is-important">

-Calling `activateUpdate()` without reloading the page could break lazy-loading in a currently running app, especially if the lazy-loaded chunks use filenames with hashes, which change every version.
-Therefore, it is recommended to reload the page once the promise returned by `activateUpdate()` is resolved.
+Calling {@link SwUpdate#activateUpdate SwUpdate#activateUpdate()} updates a tab to the latest version without reloading the page, but this could break the application.

+Updating without reloading can create a version mismatch between the [application shell](guide/glossary#app-shell) and other page resources, such as [lazy-loaded chunks](guide/glossary#lazy-loading), whose filenames may change between versions.

+You should only use `activateUpdate()`, if you are certain it is safe for your specific use case.

 </div>